Puerto Hurraco massacre: Manhunt

 Following the attack on the 4L, the entryways to the village were closed off by the Civil Guard.
 A group of officers reached the Cabanillas family home to inform of the massacre and the deaths of their daughters.
-Antonio Cabanillas, who was in bed, overheard the officers talking to his wife, and walked out with his own shotgun and two cartriges, saying that it was war because the Izquierdos wanted it and that it was going to end.
+Antonio Cabanillas, who was in bed, overheard the officers talking to his wife, and walked out with his own shotgun and two cartridges, saying that it was war because the Izquierdos wanted it and that it was going to end.
 He was then convinced to let go of the weapon.

 The Izquierdo brothers fled through an alley to an orange grove, twenty to twenty-five meters from the end of the village, where they separated.
 Antonio stayed in the grove during the night, while Emilio reached the opposite side of the village.
 In the dark, a patrol of four Civil Guard officers walked near Antonio Izquierdo without noticing him, as they were only helped by a small lantern.
 Eventually, the manhunt reached eighty to two hundred Civil Guard officers, dogs, off-road vehicles, and one helicopter.
 Antonio Izquierdo was found at 8:00 in the morning by officer Blas Molina, still armed with his shotgun.
 Molina took cover behind some rocks and fired two shots in the air, then yelled Izquierdo to throw the gun or be shot.
 Izquierdo surrendered and was taken back to the street.
 When addressed, Izquierdo told officers to kill him if they wished to, and later asked Molina to shoot him twice.
 As Izquierdo was introduced in a vehicle, the mayor of Puerto Hurraco, Braulio Nogales, attempted to stab him with a knife.
 Molina put himself between both men and no one was injured.

 Emilio Izquierdo was found by the helicopter one hour later, hiding in a bramble patch.
 Neither brother was aggressive when arrested.
 The two were taken to the courthouse in Castuera, where a crowd gathered calling them "murderers" and "to hang them".
 Neither showed remorse after their detention.
-Emilio Izquierdo later declared: “Let the town suffer now like I have been suffering all this time”, and Antonio claimed that they planned to continue the shooting: “If they had not caught us we would have returned to the village to shoot them during the burial of the dead.”
+Emilio Izquierdo later declared: "Let the town suffer now like I have been suffering all this time", and Antonio claimed that they planned to continue the shooting: "If they had not caught us we would have returned to the village to shoot them during the burial of the dead."

-Emilio and Antonio Izquierdo were imprisoned pending trial in Cordoba, where they shared a cell and were considered model, non-troubling prisoners.
+Emilio and Antonio Izquierdo were imprisoned pending trial in Córdoba, where they shared a cell and were considered model, non-troubling prisoners.
 Emilio considered the pair innocent and different from other prisoners because in his opinion, vengeance was a duty, not a crime.
 Antonio tried to apologize, but would always obey his brother without question.